10 Niche Membership Sites That Will Inspire You

 These are all huge markets with an abundance of segments and niches.

 So, if these are markets, a niche market is simply a subset of a broader market category.

 Let’s take a market we’re all familiar with and “niche it down” to the most granular level.
 This will help set the stage for our upcoming tour of niche membership sites.

 Ok, so we’ve all been to a grocery store, right?
 Grocery stores represent a broad market category.
 Here are some examples of niche grocery stores:

 - Whole Foods – A Health Conscious Grocery Store

 - Food Fight – A Vegan Grocery Store

-So you can see, all of these grocery stores have uniquely positioned themselves in the marketplace by carving out a niche for themselves.
+As you can see, all of these grocery stores have uniquely positioned themselves in the marketplace by carving out a niche.
 Need a lot of groceries?
 Go to Costco.
 Are you vegan?
 Go to Food Fight.

 The effect of targeting a specific niche is that you’re able to attract people who share a set of values and concerns.
+This what makes niching down so effective.
 It’s a way to stand out and earn the business of your ideal customers.

-Identifying (or ideally, creating) your niche is vitally important when it comes to positioning your business and competing for the attention of your prospects in the online world.
+Identifying (or ideally, creating) your niche is vitally important when it comes to positioning your business.
+Doing so helps you stand out and earn the attention of your prospects in the increasingly noisy online world.